machina-sports/tyltyhub-webapp/README.md

-# SportingBet AI Platform
+# Sportingbet AI Platform

-SportingBet is an AI-powered sports betting platform that provides users with insightful analysis, betting tips, and odds for various sports events.
+Sportingbet is an AI-powered sports betting platform that provides users with insightful analysis, betting tips, and odds for various sports events.
 This project is built using Next.js, React, and Tailwind CSS, and leverages a variety of modern UI components to deliver a seamless user experience.

 ## Features